adessoSE/Seed-Test/README.md

 ```
 DATABASE_URI= uri for the database connection
 REPORT_DELETION_TIME= minutes after which the generated reports are deleted (e.g. 5 for 5 minutes)
-TESTACCOUNT_NAME= name of the test account (not needed for you if you do not use a test account)
+TESTACCOUNT_NAME= name of the github test account (not needed for you if you do not use a test account)
-TESTACCOUNT_REPO= name of the test account repository (not needed for you if you do not use a test account)
 TESTACCOUNT_TOKEN= github token of the test account (not needed for you if you do not use a test account)
 PORT= port of the server
 Unassigned_AVATAR_URL=https://cdn.pixabay.com/photo/2016/08/08/09/17/avatar-1577909_960_720.png  image of the user for unassigned issues